 Bayliner recently launched three new deckboat models and we think they could write a new chapter in the Bayliner saga.
-The new 215 DB has much more functionality than the boat it replaces and a full interior fiberglass liner.
-Equally as important, the new model has style as well.
+The 215 DB has much more functionality than the boat it replaces and a full interior fiberglass liner.
+Equally as important, the model has style as well.
 We think beef with sizzle is a winning combination.
 The boat also has a surprising number of innovations, plus several good design details we have been urging builders to incorporate for years.
 We tested this boat with the wind howling at 20 knots and a long fetch so we got insight into how she handles in conditions beyond her job description.

 Standard helm windscreen may be replaced by an optional wraparound windshield, providing additional wind protection in the cockpit